 And I found a LOT.
 I had no clue there was so much out there.
 Anyone even remotely considering homeschooling ought to just take a look and see what's out there.
-Go to the CBD website, or find a "teachers' supply store" near you if you prefer secular curriculum.
+Go to the Rainbow Resource or CBD website, or find a "teachers' supply store" near you.
 Even if you decide to leave your child in public schools, there are just SO many materials out there that will be helpful to your family.
 You don't need $ylvan tutoring or anything like that to see marked improvements in your child's academic skills.

 I hadn't realized how much energy I had been using to participate in my children's school life until Elf came home, either.
 No more fights about my child telling the entire kindergarten class that Santa is not real, or constantly being hit up for money (United Way, Scholastic book fair, fundraisers, teacher appreciation this, mitten tree that).
-I think I'm actually SAVING money by homeschooling, and I buy the good stuff from Bob Jones.
+I think I'm actually SAVING money by homeschooling, and I buy the expensive stuff.

 One more thing I found out: I *like* teaching my younger children at home.
 I found out that I can spend 24/7 with these little children and still enjoy their company (most of the time).
 It's not true that you'd go crazy having everyone home all day.
 I think after about two weeks everyone is well-adjusted to the new routine.
 The children DO learn when to go do something in their room and leave Mom alone.
 FYI, our older two children are still in public schools (8th and 7th grades), so we still have to work around that occasional half-day or teacher in-service.